What does the Equality Act mean for people with sight loss?

 People can challenge discrimination in different ways.
 These range from raising a complaint or grievance to starting a court case.
 The first step should be to make a complaint (or raise a grievance for employment situations).
 Many disputes can be resolved through making a complaint.
 However, if this does not work, seek advice from RNIB Legal Rights Service.
 Remember – there are time limits for taking court action.
 These are three months starting from the date discrimination happened for employment cases and six months for other cases – so check the date of the discrimination to ensure deadlines are not missed.

 Yes.
-Customers can contact the RNIB on: 0303 123 9999 or email: email@example.com.
-The RNIB Helpline is open Monday to Friday 8.45am to 5.30pm.
-Professionals can email queries to firstname.lastname@example.org.
-We will respond as quickly as we can.
+Customers can contact us on 0303 123 9999 or [email protected].
+RNIB's Helpline is open Monday to Friday 8am to 8pm and Saturdays 9am to 1pm.
+Professionals can email queries to [email protected].
+We will respnd as quickly as we can.